Stability-AI/stable-fast-3d/README.md

 * Restart ComfyUI

 ## Remesher Options:

-  -`none`: mesh unchanged after generation. no cpu overhead.
+  -`none`: mesh unchanged after generation.
+No CPU overhead.

-  -`tris`: verticies and edges are rearranged to form triangle topography.
-Implementation is from: *"[A Remeshing Approach to Multiresolution Modeling](https://github.com/sgsellan/botsch-kobbelt-remesher-libigl)" by M. Botsch and L. Kobbelt*. cpu overhead expected (~100 ms)
+  -`triangle`: verticies and edges are rearranged to form a triangle topography.
+Implementation is from: *"[A Remeshing Approach to Multiresolution Modeling](https://github.com/sgsellan/botsch-kobbelt-remesher-libigl)" by M. Botsch and L. Kobbelt*.
+CPU overhead expected.

-  -`quads`: verticies and edges are rearanged in quadralateral topography.
-Implementation is from *"[Instant Field-Aligned Meshes](https://github.com/wjakob/instant-meshes)" from Jakob et al.*. cpu overhead expected (~100 ms)
+  -`quad`: verticies and edges are rearanged in quadrilateral topography with a proper quad flow.
+The quad mesh is split into triangles for export with GLB.
+Implementation is from *"[Instant Field-Aligned Meshes](https://github.com/wjakob/instant-meshes)" from Jakob et al.*.
+CPU overhead expected.

+Additionally the target vertex count can be specified.
+This is not a hard constraint but a rough vertex count the method aims to create.
+This target is ignored if the remesher is set to `none`.

 ## Citation
 ```BibTeX